-Today, blockchain technology is being used in various industries, though it is still mainly used to verify transactions.
+Today, blockchain technology is being used in various industries, but it is still mainly used to verify transactions.
 The appeal is that this technology creates an unalterable record whose authenticity can be verified by anyone using the blockchain — not just a third-party financial institution like a bank.

 Ways to invest in blockchain

 As blockchain tech continues to grow, there will be many opportunities for investors.
-Blockchain is not a physical asset that can be purchased, so many are turning to other ways of getting exposure.
+Blockchain is not a physical asset that can be purchased, so many people are turning to other ways of getting exposure.
 Here’s a look at the three main options for how to invest in blockchain.

-Stocks — Investing in blockchain stock is the obvious place to start when thinking of ways to invest in blockchain.
+Stocks — Investing in blockchain stocks is the obvious place to start when thinking of ways to invest in blockchain.
 Below are just a few for investors to choose from.
 For a more exhaustive list, click here.